Native Studies Minor

 The minor in Native Studies explores the culture, history, language and collective identities of the Native peoples of the Americas and Polynesia.
 You will learn about tribal affairs, education and public policies at the local and global level.
 The minor is interdisciplinary.
 Courses include Native history, literature, art history, archaeology, ethnography, museum studies and linguistics.
 The list of approved courses is in the Undergraduate Catalog.

 To declare a minor in Native Studies, it is important to work with a professor to design a series of courses that meet your goals.
-The following facutly members may serve as your minor advisor:
+The following faculty members may serve as your minor advisor:

 Talk to one of those faculty members and ask to set up a meeting to discuss your plan.
 At the meeting, you can complete the Declaration of Academic Minor form [pdf] and they can sign off on it.